 Elvis cake starts with a banana sheet cake topped with a glossy peanut butter icing.
 It would be delicious if you stopped there, but to make it an ode to Elvis himself we added some chopped bacon and a drizzle of honey.
-This cake is a delicious way to enjoy the King’s favorite sandwich into a really fun sheet cake.
+This cake is a fun way to turn the King’s favorite sandwich into a really fun sheet cake.

 I have had this idea in my head for a while now.
 Have you ever just stewed on something you want to make like that?